rancher/rke2/docs/cis_self_assessment.md

 #### Overview

 This document is a companion to the RKE2 security hardening guide.
 The hardening guide provides prescriptive guidance for hardening a production installation of RKE2, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the CIS Kubernetes benchmark.
-It is to be used by RKE2 operators, security teams, auditors and decision makers.
+It is to be used by RKE2 operators, security teams, auditors, and decision makers.

 This guide is specific to the **v1.18** release line of RKE2 and the **v1.5.1** release of the CIS Kubernetes Benchmark.